erdogant/bnlearn/docs/source/index.rst

 -----------------------------------

 .. note::
-	**Your ❤️ is important to keep maintaining this package.** You can `support <https://erdogant.github.io/XXX/pages/html/Documentation.html>`_ in various ways, have a look at the `sponser page <https://erdogant.github.io/XXX/pages/html/Documentation.html>`_.
+	**Your ❤️ is important to keep maintaining this package.** You can `support <https://erdogant.github.io/bnlearn/pages/html/Documentation.html>`_ in various ways, have a look at the `sponser page <https://erdogant.github.io/bnlearn/pages/html/Documentation.html>`_.
-	Report bugs, issues and feature extensions at `github <https://github.com/erdogant/XXX/>`_ page.
+	Report bugs, issues and feature extensions at `github <https://github.com/erdogant/bnlearn/>`_ page.

 	.. code-block:: console

-	   pip install XXX
+	   pip install bnlearn

 -----------------------------------